 Best compact cameras for landscape photography

 Finally, we’re rounding out our list with a compact camera that’s a great choice for landscapes.
 Normally, fixed-lens compacts don’t come up too often in landscape conversations, in part because they tend to have smaller sensors than interchangeable-lens cameras.
-However, as we’ll see, this isn’t always the case, and if you simply want a self-contained camera/lens combination that’ll slip into a pocket and still capture great landscapes, this is the section for you…
+However, as we’ll see, this isn’t always the case.
+If you simply want a self-contained camera/lens combination that’ll slip into a pocket and still capture great landscapes, this is the section for you…

 Best compact camera for landscapes: Canon PowerShot G1 X Mark III